Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listdigionly - Display current directories and list in form of digits 5-listdigionly - Display current directories and list IDs in form of digits 6-firstdirectory - This script creates a directory named my_first_directory
+5-listdigionly - Display current directories and list in form of digits 5-listdigionly - Display current directories and list IDs in form of digits 6-firstdirectory - This script creates a directory named my_first_directory 7-Movethatfile - Script to move betty to /tmp/my_first_directory